-You can prove parental alienation by first documenting all instances of conduct and speech you suspect are causing parental alienation, and the behavior of your child or children toward you as a result.
+You can prove parental alienation by first documenting all instances of conduct and speech you suspect are causing parental alienation and the behavior of your child or children toward you as a result.

-Next, you should consult a child custody lawyer in PA right away – time is of the essence, as the longer the alienation is allowed to take place, the more damage to your relationship with your children.
+Next, you should consult a child custody lawyer in PA right away – the time is of the essence, as the longer the alienation is allowed to take place, the more damage to your relationship with your children.

 If you have a case for parental alienation, your attorney will prepare a motion to be filed in family law court which will present proof of the instances of parental alienation syndrome in your children.
 Depending upon the facts of your situation, your attorney may have to bring in a mental health professional who is experienced with parental alienation syndrome to help draft the motion.

-In the motion your attorney will also ask the court to order that steps be taken to repair your relationship with your children.
+In the motion, your attorney will also ask the court to order that steps be taken to repair your relationship with your children.
 Such steps might include:

 The family law judge will likely appoint a custody expert and schedule a trial, during which your attorney will argue that you are entitled to the relief requested because prior to the divorce, you had a healthy relationship with your children, and since then, certain conduct or speech by the alienating parent damaged the children’s relationship with you.

 If your motion is successful, there then is the issue of enforcing the court’s order.
 For example, if the alienating parent is the custodial parent and persists in calling or texting the children during the alienated parent’s parenting time, the judge has the power to reduce the amount of child support paid to the custodial parent.

 Your attorney will also make an argument that you are entitled to have your counsel and court fees paid by your ex as the alienator.

 A parent can lose custody for causing parental alienation, so the answer may be yes.